trungdullc/01noobHacker/README.md

 #### LeetCode
 ```
-ChatGPT: write in python, 3-space indentation style, shebang, class, docstring, and main test block (exclude results comments in main) and call sol = Solution and have each example in seperate call
+ChatGPT: write in python, 3-space indentation style, shebang, class, docstring, and main test block (exclude results comments in main) and call sol = Solution and have each example in seperate call, remove the comments from main block

 AsianHacker-picoctf@webshell:/tmp$ grep -E '^class ' pythonScript.py
 class Solution